 The Sky Calendar has evolved into one of the nation's most highly illustrated, easy-to-follow guide to sky events.
 Not only is it enjoyed by thousands of paid subscribers, but it is used (with permission) by classroom teachers with their students, by planetariums and astronomy clubs, and by park interpreters for audiences at sky talks.
 Both the sky map (on the reverse side) and the calendar have appeared in issues of Science and Children, a journal of the National Science Teachers Association.

 The Sky Calendar has received awards for excellence in educational journalism from the Educational Press Association of America.
 It has since had favorable reviews not only from astronomical publications, such as Sky & Telescope and Mercury, but also from School Library Journal and Scientific American.
 In his review column in the latter, Phillip Morrison determined it to be "a bargain entry into direct observation of the the changing order visible in the heavens."
 In an annual summary of astronomy publishing (in Mercury magazine), the Astronomical Society of the Pacific gave its Special Commendation to the Sky Calendar.
 Astronomer George Lovi, in his Ramblings column for Sky & Telescope, called it "one of the most approachable, understandable, and friendly observing guides ever offered."

 The Sky Calendar is published in loose-leaf form and mailed quarterly (three pages per mailing, four mailings per year).
 A subscription may start anytime and consists of twelve issues.
 Gift subscriptions are welcome.
 Recipients are sent a notification card, upon request.

-Sky Calendar prices are $11.00 for US subscribers and $14.00 for those outside the United States.
-To subscribe online please click here (US subscribers only) or send a check or money order, payable to Michigan State University to:
+Sky Calendar prices are $12.00 for a years subscription.
+To subscribe online please click here or send a check or money order, payable to Michigan State University to:

 Michigan State University